 Born in California, the love of the sunshine and beach enhanced my appreciation of the outdoors.
 Early artistic memories include sketching and coloring in squares of grid paper making patterns and designs with colored pencils and markers.
 Observing small details of textures and shapes sparked my interest in fine pencil drawing which led to exploring different art mediums, including ceramics, printmaking and sculpture through art and design classes in high school.
 Pursuing my artistic interests, I earned my degree in Textiles from the Rhode Island School of Design.

 I am a lifelong swimmer and the love of water is a source of inspiration.
 Botanical details, succulents and all things patterned, including vintage handkerchiefs, quilts, woven tapestries and rugs are sources of inspiration.
 I have lived on the West Coast for most of my life, and I am a proud mom of 2 awesome humans and currently reside in Olympia Washington.

 ***The logo of the "JAC" was drawn in my baby book by my mother -a clever way of representing my initials....Julie Ann Clendenen....
-I have a large collection of metal and ceramic JACKS which was a favored childhood game, originating hundreds of years ago in Ancient Rome.
+I have a large collection of metal and ceramic JACKS which was a favored childhood game.